hkbuttar/matchstate/backtest/README.md

 | **Market - GBM** | **-0.0293** | **[-0.056, -0.002]** | **significant** |

-**Honest, humbling headline: almost none of the point-estimate differences discussed in Steps 3, 6, and 9 survive proper uncertainty quantification on this single 95-match test set.** Step 3's "Bayesian beats static in 22/33 seasons" and Step 9's "market edges out our best model in-game" are both directionally consistent with what the bootstrap shows, but neither difference clears statistical significance here -- the confidence intervals comfortably include zero.
+**Honest, humbling headline: almost none of the point-estimate differences discussed in `bayesian/`, `models/`, and `market/` survive proper uncertainty quantification on this single 95-match test set.**
+`bayesian/`'s "Bayesian beats static in 22/33 seasons" and `market/`'s
+"market edges out our best model in-game" are both directionally consistent with what the bootstrap shows, but neither difference clears statistical significance here -- the confidence intervals comfortably include zero.
 Only two things are statistically solid: GBM is measurably worse than the Bayesian model, and the market is measurably better than GBM.
-Everything else discussed earlier in this project should be read as "the best available point estimate, with real, non-trivial uncertainty" rather than a settled ranking -- exactly the discipline this step exists to enforce.
+Everything else discussed earlier in this project should be read as "the best available point estimate, with real, non-trivial uncertainty" rather than a settled ranking -- exactly the discipline this analysis exists to enforce.

 ## Part 2: Cross-season Dixon-Coles walk-forward (`backtest/season_walkforward.py`)

-The Bayesian/GBM/market comparisons are necessarily confined to the single StatsBomb season (Step 1's disclosed coverage constraint) -- but Dixon-Coles only needs goal-level results, available for all 33 seasons.
+The Bayesian/GBM/market comparisons are necessarily confined to the single StatsBomb season (`data/README.md`'s disclosed coverage constraint) -- but Dixon-Coles only needs goal-level results, available for all 33 seasons.
 This is the one model in the project that can be tested with genuine cross-season walk-forward validation: fit on season N, predict season N+1, zero lookahead.